parvathysarat/scraping-google-maps-API/README.md

 2. Hospitals
 3. Malls

-<b> Code here demonstrates process flow for collecting details of Delhi hospitals.
-You'll need to get an API key from https://developers.google.com/places/web-service/intro. </b>
+<b> Code here demonstrates flow for collecting details of Delhi hospitals.
+You'll need to obtain an API key from https://developers.google.com/places/web-service/intro. </b>

 ## Google Maps API
 Google Maps API allows the user possessing a relevant API key to scrape locations and their details from Google Maps.
 There are various API's available; <b> Places API </b> is specifically for the places' details.